pivotal/docs-tas-adapter/environment-variables.md

 ### <a id='PORT'></a> PORT

-The port on which the app should listen for requests.
-Application Service Adapter allocates a port dynamically for each instance of the app, so code that obtains or uses the app port should refer to it using the `PORT` environment variable.
+The port on which the app listens for requests.
+Application Service Adapter allocates a port dynamically for each instance of the app, so code that obtains or uses the app port must refer to it by using the `PORT` environment variable.

 For example: `PORT=8080`